WorksheetPlanning limits applyLast reviewed July 7, 2026

 ItemRecord from calculatorFollow-up

-Load basisMonthly kWh and target offsetConfirm bill and critical loads
+Load basisMonthly kWh and target coverageConfirm bill and critical loads

 PV arrayPanel count, required kWdc, and rounded kWdcCheck layout, shade, and roof area

-ProductionAverage monthly, first-year annual, year-25 annual, capacity factorCompare with PVWatts or installer proposal
+ProductionAverage monthly, first-year annual, year-25 annual, capacity factorCompare with NREL PVWatts, metered data, or site model

 InverterAC rating and surge notesVerify product and interconnection limits